scala/scala3/docs/_docs/reference/experimental/runtimeChecked.md

 final class RuntimeChecked extends Annotation
 ```

-Any term that is the scrutinee of a pattern match, that has a type annotated with `RuntimeChecked`, is exempt from pattern match exhaustivity checking.
+Any term that is the scrutinee of a pattern match, and that has a type annotated with `RuntimeChecked`, is exempt from pattern match exhaustivity checking.

-The user facing API is provided by a new extension method `scala.Predef.runtimeChecked`, qualified for any value:
+The user facing API is augmented with a new extension method `scala.Predef.runtimeChecked`, qualified for any value:
 ```scala
 package scala